NLnetLabs/routinator/doc/manual/source/manual-page.rst

 In addition, the query parameter ``include=more-specifics`` will cause the inclusion of VRPs for more specific prefixes of prefixes given via ``select-prefix``.

+Finally, the query parameter ``exclude`` can be used to exclude certain payload types from the response.
+The values ``routeOrigins``, ``routerKeys``, and ``aspas`` disable inclusion of route origins, router keys, and ASPAs, respectively.
+The values can either be given in separate ``exclude`` parameters or included in one separated by commas.

 These parameters work in the same way as the options of the same name to the :subcmd:`vrps` command.